News Broadcasting

-Wireless Group Limited is a radio and digital broadcasting network with headquarters in Belfast, Northern Ireland and with radio operations in the Republic of Ireland and the United Kingdom.
-It currently operates five stations in Ireland and 18 in the UK.
+News UK Broadcasting Limited, trading as News Broadcasting (formerly Wireless Group Limited and UTV Media plc), is a radio and digital broadcasting network with headquarters in Belfast, Northern Ireland.
+It currently operates five stations in Ireland and 18 in the United Kingdom.
 The company was formerly known as UTV Media, owned by UTV Television.
 Its television broadcasting services were sold to ITV plc in February 2016 and its radio, sales services and websites were spun off into a new company, Wireless, later purchased by News Corp.

 In June 2016, Rupert Murdoch's News Corp reached an agreement to buy the company.
 The sale was completed in September 2016.
 Prior to the acquisition, Wireless Group was a constituent of the FTSE SmallCap Index.

 History

 Background

 The current UTV Limited (originally Ulster Television plc), which began in 1959 as an ITV franchise holder in Northern Ireland, purchased ISP Direct Net Access in March 2000 for £4.4m, rebranding it as UTV Internet and later UTV Connect.
 The service expanded into telephone market under UTV Talk in August 2004 and also provided broadband and fibre optic packages for Northern Ireland, the Republic and the rest of the UK.
 The service was sold to Rainbow Communications and Vodafone Ireland in 2014.

 The company also set up an online car dealership UTV Drive, created in partnership with Abbey Insurance, which was sold in 2014.